krembilneuroinformatics/kcni-school-lessons/day5/README.md

 Dr. John Griffiths and Dr. Erin Dickie

-Two ways to run this tutorial:
+Two ways to run these tutorials:

 1. In Google Colab (recommended)
 2. On a local Python installation